pedrofuentes/bitbar-plugins/pagerDutyOnCall/README.md

 #PagerDuty On Call
 Shows who is on call for all the active Escalation Policies and what services have active incidents.
+If you click on a service, incident or user it will take you to the corresponding PagerDuty page.
+If you hit the alt key while you are on the plugin you will get some extra information.

 ## Installation
 ### Prerequisites